Say Goodbye to Dark Spots: Home Remedies for Clear Skin

 14) Extract of Green Tea

-Green tea extract is rich in antioxidants and anti-inflammatory properties that help reduce dark spots caused by sun damage and ageing.
-The polyphenols in green tea fight free radicals and support skin renewal.
-Applying cooled green tea extract to affected areas with a cotton pad or using green tea-infused skincare products can help lighten pigmentation over time.
-Regular use helps enhance skin health and promotes a natural glow.
+Green tea extract is rich in antioxidants and has anti-inflammatory properties that may help improve the appearance of dark spots caused by sun damage or aging.
+The polyphenols in green tea help fight free radicals and support skin renewal.
+To use it as a home remedy, apply cooled green tea extract to the affected areas using a cotton pad, or choose skincare products infused with green tea.
+Regular use may support overall skin health and promote a natural, healthy glow.
+A patch test is recommended for sensitive skin before regular application.

 Medical Procedures for Removing Dark Spots